grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Hemi opened the hatch at the top of the control room, and wind immediately whipped into the boat, driving rain with it.
 Hemi climbed up, secured the heavy line around himself, and hitched it to steel rings welded in place behind the fairing of the bridge.
 The topside world was an environment of darkness pressing against blackness.
 Hemi was surrounded by huge moving mountains of pitch, rolling upwards and trying to touch the black sky that hung just over them, pressing down.

-"OK Bastian!"
-Hemi shouted down to the control room, "left-rudder, three degrees."
+"OK, Bastian!"
+Hemi shouted down to the control room.
+"Left-rudder, three degrees."

-Bastian shouted the order back up to Hemi, repeating it like the pilot of a military ship would, knowing that Hemi had to be sure he was executing exactly the move Hemi needed.
+Bastian shouted the order back up to Hemi, repeating it like the pilot of a military ship would, knowing that Hemi had to be sure he was executing exactly the right move.

 "I think you can try starting the diesels, Sylvia," Hemi shouted a moment later.